Resolving the legacy of uranium mining in Central Asia has become urgent. The countries with the support of the EU call

 The EU-led international programme that aims to solve the problems in seven priority sites in Central Asia has reached a decisive stage.
 All the preparatory work is done and independently peer reviewed.
 Therefore, the way to bring significant improvement in the living conditions of the people in Central Asia is defined and approved.
 Plans have been endorsed by the Governments.

-In the margins of the General Conference of the IAEA (International Atomic Energy Agency) on 18 September 2018 a high-level side event took place whereby all relevant remediation programs bringing solutions for Central Asia was presented and discussed.
-A Strategic Master Plan as completed and endorsed was also a key part of the exchanges.
+- In the margins of the General Conference of the IAEA (International Atomic Energy Agency) in September 2018 a high-level side event took place whereby all relevant remediation programs bringing solutions for Central Asia were presented and discussed.
+A Strategic Master Plan as completed and endorsed was also a key part of the exchanges;

-At the EBRD (European Bank for Reconstruction and Development) an International Donors’ Conference, will be held on 8 November 2018 in London.
-The bank is in charge of the Environmental Remediation Account (ERA) especially created to finance environmental remediation projects in Central Asia.
+- At the EBRD (European Bank for Reconstruction and Development) an International Donors’ Conference took place in London in November 2018.
+The EBRD is managing the Environmental Remediation Account (ERA) especially created to finance environmental remediation projects in Central Asia.
+During this event, pledges and funding were provided by Belgium, the EU, Norway, Lithuania, Switzerland and the United States;

 The EU-led regional environmental remediation program serves the population of all Central Asian countries, and contributes namely: